PRACTICE DIRECTION – APPLICATION FOR A WARRANT UNDER THE COMPETITION ACT 1998

 You are entitled to apply to the Court to vary or discharge the Warrant.
 If you intend to make such an application, you must first inform the named officer.
 An application to stop the Warrant from being executed must be made immediately upon it being served.

-- permit the named officer, the other officers [, other persons] and the Commission officials to enter and remain on the premises;
+1. permit the named officer and other officers [and other persons] to enter and remain on the premises;

 Footnotes